Angler's Mail magazine offers these top mackerel fishing tips and advice for the hot summer months to help you catch more using simple tackle.

 Mackerel fishing tactics can be so simple!

 How easy is this!
-Attach a pre-tied string of feathers (costing £2 to £4) to your shockleader, add a lead at the end and you’re set to go.
+Attach a pre-tied string of feathers to your shockleader, add a lead at the end… and you’re set to go.

 You then bring the rod forward again while reeling in the slack line quickly and repeat.